Lost Cities of Angkor

 While Angkor’s grand capital rightly draws millions of visitors every year, few of those ever make it beyond the ancient city.
 Strewn throughout the dense Cambodian jungle are the suburbs and provincial capitals which formed the backbone of the great empire.
 With improved road access and a new helicopter charter service from Siem Reap, these off the beaten track gems are accessible to the luxury traveller for the first time.
-Ampersand’s Cambodia expert Brandon Davis details five of his favourite below:
+Here are five of our favourites below:

 One of the largest of Cambodia's historic provincial capitals, Koh Ker is estimated to have had a population of more than 10,000 and was briefly capital of the entire Khmer Empire in the early 10th century.
 Situated 75 miles from Angkor Wat, Koh Ker’s remote location has kept its unspoiled temples hidden from all but the most intrepid of visitors.
 There are over 180 individual Angkorian sites to be found spread throughout the thick jungles of Koh Ker but by far the most impressive is Prasat Thom.
 Rising in bold steps to a height of 120 feet, this grand pyramid towers above the surrounding jungle canopy and has recently reopened to those wishing to take in the commanding views.